nskrdev/llm-council/README.md

 | `claude-haiku-4.5` | Anthropic | Fast responses |
 | `gemini-2.5-pro` | Google | Multimodal, factual |
 | `grok-code-fast-1` | xAI | Code generation |

+**Note:**
+- Some models might need a GitHub Copilot Pro+ subscription to use.
+- Some models need to be manually enabled in your [GitHub Copilot settings](https://github.com/settings/copilot) under "Model Access" before they appear in the available models list.

 ### How to Check All Available Models